 In April 2020 Haslemere Vision commissioned GS Ecology and GPM Ecology to undertake a desk-based review of the ecological data held by the Surrey, Sussex and Hampshire Biodiversity Record Centres to identify key ecological features and wildlife corridors within the Plan area.
-Key findings are presented in the accompanying report 'A Biodiversity Audit of Haslemere's Ecological Network, November 2020'.
+The main findings are presented in the accompanying report 'A Biodiversity Audit of Haslemere's Ecological Network, November 2020'.
 An overview map showing designated wildlife sites and the putative wildlife corridors that connect them is provided in Figure 9.
-Larger scale maps of different parts of the Plan area are provided in Appendix 3 with descriptions of the identified wildlife corridors.
+Individual maps for different parts of the Plan area are provided in Appendix 3 along with brief descriptions of the identified wildlife corridors.

 The wildlife corridors shown are not intended to be exhaustive and there may be other corridors not yet identified.
-Further work to identify and characterise Haslemere's ecological network is planned in a second phase project.
+Further work to identify and characterise Haslemere's ecological network is planned in a second phase of the project.

-The corridors have been divided by broad habitat type and separated into major and minor corridors, within and outside the settlement boundaries.
+The corridors have been divided by broad habitat type and separated into major and minor corridors and those within and outside of the settlement boundaries.
 They are shown on the maps as strips of varying widths with major corridors being wider than minor ones and those within the settlement boundaries being narrower than those without.
 Whilst they are not intended to be a fixed width this policy seeks to retain and enhance them including by augmenting them (for example through new tree or hedge planting) and by buffering them from new development.
 It is expected that major corridors will have a minimum of a 10m buffer of semi natural vegetation either side and minor corridors a minimum of a 5m, although in places where there is already built form or hardstanding this width may be reduced.
+It is expected that a buffer will also be retained around the other components of the green network particularly those listed in the policy.

-The Plans accompanying this policy will be used to guide the location, layout and design of new housing development, ensuring the essential components of Haslemere's ecological network35 are protected and enhanced and that resilience to future pressures such as climate change will be boosted.
-Development will deliver a net gain for biodiversity of at least 10%, measured using recognised metrics.
+The Plans accompanying this policy will be used to guide the location, layout and design of new housing development, ensuring the essential components of Haslemere's ecological network36 are protected and enhanced and that resilience to future pressures such as climate change will be boosted.
+Development will deliver a net gain for biodiversity of at least 20%, measured using recognised metrics.

-35 The Ecological Network comprises: Internationally and Nationally designated Wildlife Sites, Local Wildlife Sites, Protected and Priority Species and their habitats, Priority Habitats, Ancient Woodland, Rivers, Streams and Ponds, Wildlife Corridors (particularly those in Fig 9) and the Local Green Spaces and Green Fingers identified in Policy H13 (Figs 6a-d and Fig 7)
+36 The Ecological Network comprises: Internationally and Nationally designated Wildlife Sites, Local Wildlife Sites, Protected and Priority Species and their habitats, Priority Habitats, Ancient Woodland, Rivers, Streams and Ponds, Wildlife Corridors (particularly those in Fig 9) and the Local Green Spaces and Green Fingers identified in Policy H13 (Figs 6a-d and Fig 7)